 Youth at University United Methodist Church in San Antonio begin their Good Friday service on Maundy Thursday.
 After school, they meet at a state park and pitch their tents to stay up with Jesus in prayer.
 Good Friday is filled with fasting, prayer and reflection on the Passion of Jesus.
 When the sun begins to set, they start a short hike up a mountain so that they arrive around sunset.

 At the top of the mountain, before a cross they help carry there, the youth and anyone who chooses to join them sing, read the story of the Crucifixion, pray and sit silently in awe of the incredible sacrifice Jesus made on their behalf.

 4. Try a missional egg hunt.

 The annual egg hunt is a staple that draws crowds to churches everywhere.
 What if you turned it around this year?
 The people at Christ United Methodist Church in Mobile, Ala., made it a missional moment.
-Last year, the crowds collaborated with a homeless-outreach ministry to assemble hundreds of supply bags to help meet the needs of the homeless in their city.
+The crowds attending collaborated with a homeless-outreach ministry to assemble hundreds of supply bags to help meet the needs of the homeless in their city.

 5. Host micro events at different locations in your community.

 Travel may be an obstacle for some people, so go to them.
 Consider asking a few big apartment complexes if you can use their courtyards or picnic areas to host a hunt.
 Consider including inflatables, games, food, door prizes and music to grab attention.
 It will be hard for residents to resist the fun.
 Make sure to invite participants back for next week's Easter service.